jlmayorga/openshift-dc-to-deployment/README.md

       └── deployment4.yaml
 ```

 Each generated Deployment YAML file will include annotations indicating it was created by this migration process and the timestamp of creation.

+## Logging

-The playbook will also generate a detailed log file (`conversion_log.txt` by default) with information about the migration process.
+The playbook generates a log file (`conversion_log.txt` by default) that includes details about the conversion process, any errors encountered, and a summary of the conversion.

 ## Warnings and Considerations